jonaskello/ts-node-paths-example/README.md

 # ts-node-paths-example

-Small example to test using tsconfig paths with ts-node.
+Small example of using tsconfig paths with ts-node.

 ## How to setup to work with patched ts-node